ToolsArchives/NjRat-Ghost-Edition/README.md

 # NjRat Ghost Edition (Beta Release)
+<b>All of the content here is for educational, research and reversing purposes only.
+I am not responsible for any damages or illegal usage of any programs posted.
+There is no guarantee that any program here is infected or not.
+Please use a virtual machine, sandbox or decompile before you use it.

+  Good luck.</b>
 ## Source code Released: https://github.com/De-eloper/SRC-NjRat-Ghost-Edition

   ## Current issues: Anti ANY.RUN does not function in the stub for some reason.
 But in a normal form application it works fine.